 and client training & support.
 Led many successful small, medium and large system development projects, as well as full ERP

 implementations, including RFP process, vendor negotiation/selection, planning, budget and contracts.

-Knowledgeable in traditional, object-oriented and agile analysis, design and development methodologies.
+Knowledgeable in traditional, object-oriented and agile development methodologies.

 "Learning is a lifetime commitment"